 - They find it difficult to get up from a lying down position

-- Hopping like bunnies when they are going upstairs
+- Cockapoo bunny hopping when they are going upstairs

 - They are reluctant to climb, jump or run up the stairs